oracle/kvm-guest-drivers-windows/NetKVM/Protocol/README.txt

 TODO
 1. Add support for WinXP and Win2003
-2. Current notify object only binds Intel VF(device ID 0x1515) in 1 to 1 mode,
+2. Current notify object supports multiple VF device IDs, check following, "ven_8086&dev_1515"   Intel X540 Virtual Function "ven_8086&dev_10ca"   Intel 82576 Virtual Function "ven_8086&dev_15a8"   Intel Ethernet Connection X552 "ven_15b3&dev_101a"   Mellanox MT28800 Family
-   To support VFs from other venders, their VF device ID need to be added into the array.
+   To support more VFs of various vendors, their VF device ID need to be added into the array.
+When this array become pretty big and consumes lots of memory, this array should be replaced by a file in which all supported device IDs are recorded, and a proper search algorithm is needed if the file is huge.
 3. Implement new installer feature to support install/update/uninstall protocol driver and notify object.
 4. Test performance and latency of VF in this 2-netdev model in 1G/10G/40G/100G